OnDataEngineering/OnDataEngineeringContent/_tech-categories/data-ingestion.md

 The following technologies support the continuous capture and ingestion of record change events from databases, and are sometimes known as change data capture tools:

 | Oracle GoldenGate for Big Data 12c | Commercial product for the continuous replication of data from a wide range of relational databases into a wide range of "Big Data" targets - <https://www.oracle.com/middleware/data-integration/goldengate/big-data/index.html>
-| IBM Infosphere Data Replication | Continuous replication from relational databases, including IBM systems on mainframes to a range of systems including kafka and Hadoop - <https://www.ibm.com/us-en/marketplace/infosphere-data-replication>
+| IBM Infosphere Data Replication | Commercial product for the continuous replication from relational databases, including IBM systems on mainframes to a range of systems including kafka and Hadoop - <https://www.ibm.com/us-en/marketplace/infosphere-data-replication>
-| SyncSort DMX Change Data Capture | Tool for continually capturing data from mainframe databases - <https://www.syncsort.com/en/Products/BigData/DMX-Change-Data-Capture>
+| SyncSort DMX Change Data Capture | Commercial tool for continually capturing data from mainframe databases - <https://www.syncsort.com/en/Products/BigData/DMX-Change-Data-Capture>
 | Quest Shareplex | Commercial product for the continuous replication of data from Oracle or SQL Server to a range of targets including Kafka, Hadoop and flat files; previously known as Dell Shareplex, SharePlex for Oracle and Quest Data Connector for Oracle and Hadoop - <https://www.quest.com/products/shareplex/>
 | Attunity Replicate | Commercial technology for the continuous replication of data between a wide variety of sources including Kafka, relational and analytical databases, mainframes, Hadoop and the cloud; with a free limited Express edition - <https://www.attunity.com/products/replicate/>
 | Continuent Tungsten Replicator | Continuous replication of Oracle, MySQL and Amazon RDS databases to Hadoop, Vertica, RedShift and others, with an open source version available - <https://www.continuent.com/solutions/#bigdata>; <https://github.com/continuent/tungsten-replicator>
-| Dbvisit Replicate | Continuous replication of data from Oracle to a number of targets including Hadoop and Kafka - <http://www.dbvisit.com/products/dbvisit_replicate_real_time_oracle_database_replication/>
+| Dbvisit Replicate | Commercial product for the continuous replication of data from Oracle to a number of targets including Hadoop and Kafka - <http://www.dbvisit.com/products/dbvisit_replicate_real_time_oracle_database_replication/>
+| SQData CDC | Commercial tool for continuous replication with a wide range of sources and targets - <https://www.sqdata.com/changed-data-capture/>

 ## Streaming Data Store Ingestion

 A number of [streaming data stores](/tech-categories/streaming-data-stores/) have integrated tools for the aquisition of data:

 | [Kafka Connect](/technologies/apache-kafka/kafka-connect/) | Framework for building scalable and reliable integrations between Kafka and other technologies, including the ingestion of data, that's part of the core Apache Kafka technology
+| Debezium | Open Source tool for continuous replication from a number of databases based on Kafka and Kafka Connect - <http://debezium.io/>
 | Amazon Kinesis Streams | Includes an Amazon Kinesis Agent for capture and ingestion of data - <https://aws.amazon.com/kinesis/streams/>

 ## Cloud Based Ingestion Tools